cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 }
 ```

+It is recommended to use `require` instead of `include` here because it should be an error unable to load a layout properly.

 ## `loadSection()` Function

 The necessary function to load the layout for sections of a mdcms site.
 In a similiar fashion, it receives no parameter.
 Here shows an example: